 Many of our patients have questions related to problems which commonly arise during pregnancy.
 Some of the most frequently mentioned concerns are discussed here.
-If your question is not answered here, we invite you to call the office at 593-0990 between 08:30 a.m. and 4:30 p.m.
-Monday thru Wednesday and 9:00 a.m. and 4:30 p.m Thursday to discuss your special concern with us personally.
+If your question is not answered here, we invite you to discuss with your doctor at your appointment.

 SPOTTING during the early months of pregnancy is quite common.
 If this does occur, immediately get off your feet, do not have sexual intercourse.
 It is common to have spotting after a vaginal exam.
 There may be some spotting when you pass your mucous plug as well.
 If the bleeding is more than spotting, call the office.

 DOUCHING is not recommended during your pregnancy.
 You will naturally have increased secretions.
 Expect a white to yellow pasty discharge.
-If your discharge is symptomatic with itching, burning, sores etc., let us know and if an infection is present, something may be ordered.
+If your discharge is symptomatic with itching, burning, sores etc., let us know and if an infection is present, a medication can be prescribed.

 BATHING habits can remain the same during pregnancy as they were beforehand; however, do not sit for extended periods of time in unusually hot water, i.e., hot tubs, saunas.
 Limit temperature to less than 101° and less than 10 minutes.